MatthewZito/lib.rpc/README.md

 `lib.rpc` is a C library that describes a data exchange format for Remote Procedure Calls, and exposes a public API for socket-based, multi-node RPC

-I'm still working on this project; check back in a few days!

 ## Serialization Format

 The `lib.rpc` serialization format is a binary representation of the original struct data.
 The data is buffered into a stream; each unique object is delimited by a cursor (pointer to the memory offset).
 All `NULL` data is supplanted with a sentinel identifier (`0xFFFFFFFF`); this format does not support back-pointers, currently (e.g. no graphs or circular linked lists - fixing this in an upcoming release but by all means open a PR if you beat me to it).